lauths12/Demo1_RM/README.md

 # 🕯️ Horror Game – Mixed Reality

 ## Overview
-This project consists of the development of an **immersive horror game** set inside the mysterious house of an alchemist.
+This project presents the development of an **immersive horror game** set in the mysterious house of an alchemist.
-The player must explore the environment in search of **three hidden keys** to complete the experience and escape.
-However, the task becomes challenging due to the **constant presence of a monster** patrolling the house, generating continuous tension and fear throughout the gameplay.
+The player’s main objective is to **explore the environment** and find **three hidden keys** to complete the experience and escape.
+Throughout the game, the player must avoid a **monster** that patrols the house, generating constant tension and fear through realistic interactions and environmental design.

-The game was developed as part of the **Mixed Reality Application Development** course at *Universidad de los Andes* and showcased during the **Colivri Lab Open House**.
+The project was developed as part of the **Mixed Reality Application Development** course at *Universidad de los Andes* and was showcased during the **Colivri Lab Open House**.

 ---